The Speed-Robustness Trade-Off for First-Order Methods with Additive Gradient Noise: Smooth strongly convex functions

 \section{Smooth strongly convex functions}

 We now consider the class $F_{m,L}$ of strongly convex functions whose gradient is Lipschitz continuous.
-A useful characterization of this function class is given by the \emph{interpolation conditions}, which appeared in~\cite[Thm.~4]{taylor2017smooth}.
-We state the result here, rephrased to match our notation.
+In contrast to the $Q_{m,L}$ case, the function class $F_{m,L}$ is not readily parameterizable.
+Therefore, we use a Lyapunov approach to certify performance bounds.